DarbaraJane/Docker_Examples/README.md

 ## Host 1
-This exists on the proxmox host adminnode.
+This exists on original the proxmox host.

 - IP Address: <Address>
 - Memory: 11.72 GB